-6.2 Purpose
+6.3 Purpose

-The purpose of this cultural audit is to assess the existing community, art and cultural assets within the study area defined by the Community and Social Infrastructure Audit, under Section 3.1, surrounding the subject site.
-This Section also sets out the policy context for requirement of community, art, and cultural infrastructure for the area; identifies any existing gaps in the existing assets; and evaluates the community, art and cultural uses provided within the proposed scheme against the requirements of the City Development Plan.
-The estimation of the demand and subsequent provision for the specific uses / infrastructure within the area is based on the Needs Assessment carried out at the pre-design stage, which was informed by the Preliminary Community and Social Infrastructure Audit carried out.
+The purpose of this Cultural Audit is to assess the existing community, art and cultural assets within the study area defined by the Community and Social Infrastructure Audit, under Section 3.1, surrounding the subject site.
+This Section also sets out the policy context for the requirement to provide such uses as part of certain development proposals, identifies any existing gaps in the existing assets, and evaluates the community, art and cultural uses provided within the proposed scheme against the requirements of the City Development Plan.